CBEP-SoCB-Details/PortlandHarborToxics/Analysis/PCBs_handling_NDs.md

 ![](PCBs_handling_NDs_2_files/figure-gfm/distribution_graphic-1.png)<!-- -->
-So, the bulk of our data lies in censored values, which themselves varied from site to site. higher, There is far too little data here to determine a distribution for these data, but a lognormal or Gamma distribution are both likely, give the constraint that values can not be lower than zero.
+So, the bulk of our data lies in censored values, which themselves varied from site to site.
+Higher, There is far too little data here to determine a distribution for these data, but a lognormal or Gamma distribution are both likely, give the constraint that values can not be lower than zero.
 Here we use a lognormal distribution, largely for its